addiswebb/compiler_c/README.md

 # Usage

-The compiler uses the GNU interface where the most common flags are implemented.
-Any flags not mentioned here are passed to gcc in the preprocessor stage.
+The compiler partialy implements the GNU interface.
+Any flags not implemented here passed through to `gcc` in the preprocessor stage.

 * `-h` Lists help information
 * `-o <output>` Sets a specified output file path
 * `-S` Stop after compiler, outputs a `.s` file.
 * `-c` Stop after assembler, outputs a `.o` file.

-Note flags like `-I<include/path>` and `-D<macro>` are not implemented by the compiler however are passed through to preprocessor and therefore are fully functional.
+Flags like `-I<include/path>` and `-D<macro>` are not implemented by the compiler however, they are passed through to preprocessor and therefore are fully functional.

 ## CMake
 The compiler is designed to be seemlessly compatible with existing build systems, specifically CMake.
 In order to use Compiler_C the following flags must be set accordingly.